mnahkies/node-storage-shim/README.md

 Running Unit Tests
 ------------------
-Running the unit tests requires that you have mocha installed globally and accessible on your path.
+The unit tests use mocha, and are setup to run by the standard npm test command.

-    npm install -g mocha
+    npm install
     npm test

 Further Reading